tthorntone/AdNauseam-Wiki/Prevent-WebRTC-from-leaking-local-IP-address.md

 It has been reported that Google Hangout and Facebook messenger do not work properly when this setting is enabled (issue [#757](https://github.com/gorhill/uBlock/issues/757), [#681](https://github.com/gorhill/uBlock/issues/681)).

+If you are using an extension-based VPN, this setting won't [prevent your ISP IP address from leaking](https://code.google.com/p/chromium/issues/detail?id=457492#c44).

 The feature works only on version 42 and above.

 ##### Firefox